serialkindersy/testTroov/README.md

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

+## `Config database`
+For configuring database Mongodb change the name of database in  api/db.js file